 Frequently Asked Questions

-Check out 5 Tips to Determine How Much You Should Pay.
-In general, the more experience a freelancer needs to have or the more specialized their skillset, the more you should be expecting to pay for your project.
-If you pay by the hour the job post form will show you estimated rate ranges for different experience levels (based on jobs in your category) that you may want to consider, and doesn’t require you to have a set budget in mind.
-Paying a fixed-price for your project or each deliverable allows you to suggest a price for the specified work, but we can’t offer you any estimated budget ranges since the cost is based on the scope of your project.
+Freelancers on Upwork range from entry-level to expert but in general, if you require more experience or need a specialized skill set, you should expect to pay more for your project.
+If you pay by the hour, the job post form will show you estimated rate ranges for different experience levels (based on projects in your category) that you may want to consider, and doesn’t require you to have a set budget in mind.
+Paying a fixed-price for your project or each deliverable allows you to suggest a price for the specified work, but the budget range is completely up to you since the cost is based on the scope of your project.

-- Hourly: Billed weekly, automatically, based on the verifiable hours your freelancer works.
-Options include setting a limit on hours per week or adding a flat weekly payment that you will pay out on top of the hours worked and paid.
+Hourly contracts are billed weekly, automatically, based on the verifiable hours your freelancer or agency works.
+You can set a limit on the number of hours per week.
+You can also add a flat weekly payment that you will pay out on top of the hours worked and paid.

 For fixed-price contracts, you pay as you go when you receive the work.
 You control the frequency and size of payments.
-Initial deposit collected at the time of hiring to prevent scams, then you’re able to review the work before the payment is released.
+Initial deposit is collected at the time of hiring to prevent scams, then you’re able to review the work before the payment is released.

 Yes, if you’re a U.S. client looking for exclusively U.S.-based freelancers.
 Choose “Only freelancers in the U.S. can apply” on the job post form.